-Top 10 Well Known Tourist Destinations in Africa
+Here are the Top 10 Well Known Tourist Attractions in Africa.

 10. Omo River Region, Ethiopia

-Zanzibar, located in the Indian Ocean just off the coast of Tanzania, it is one of the top 10 Africa’s top tourist destinations largely due to the fact that it has got a very fascinating history and unbelievably beautiful beaches.
-It was one of the regions in Africa where the stone age was highly established and it became a wealthy and advanced region, which consisted of many autonomous merchant cities.
-Zanzibar was well known for spices and ivory and part of its history was that it was a major hub during the era of slave trade.
+Zanzibar, located in the Indian Ocean just off the coast of Tanzania, it is one of the top 10 Africa’s top tourist attractions, largely due to the fact that it has got a fascinating history and unbelievably beautiful beaches.
+It was one of the regions in Africa where the stone age was highly established and it became a wealthy and advanced region which consisted of many autonomous merchant cities.
+Zanzibar was well-known for spices and ivory and part of its history was that it was a major hub during the era of slave trade.

-The Stone Town of Zanzibar is a UNESCO World Heritage site and one of the island’s biggest attractions boasting of lovely traditional houses, narrow alleyways, a Sultan’s palace and many mosques.
+The Stone Town of Zanzibar is a UNESCO World Heritage site and one of the island’s biggest tourist attractions, boasting of lovely traditional houses, narrow alleyways, a Sultan’s palace and many mosques.
 You’ll enjoy clear, shallow sandbars perfect for wading, turquoise-blue water; and many small, nearly deserted islands.

 8. Mount Kilimanjaro, Tanzania

-There are about 700 mountain gorillas are left worldwide and about 450 inhabit an extinct volcanic region called the Virunga mountain in Uganda, Rwanda and the Democratic Republic of Congo in East Africa.
-While the remaining 350 or so inhabit a nearby area of Bwindi in Uganda.
-If you love a life of adventure that brings up challenges mixed with excitement then plan a trip to the Virunga National Park or Parc National des Volcans (PNV) which is located just at in the North of the country encompassing its share of the mountain gorilla population.
+There are about 700 mountain gorillas left worldwide and about 450 inhabit an extinct volcanic region called the Virunga mountain in Uganda, Rwanda and the Democratic Republic of Congo in East Africa while the remaining 350 or so inhabit a nearby area of Bwindi in Uganda.
+If you love a life of adventure that brings up challenges mixed with excitement then plan a trip to the Virunga National Park or Parc National des Volcans (PNV) which is located just in the North of the country encompassing its share of the mountain gorilla population.
 The park covers an area of about 46 square miles and encompasses six volcanoes.
-Virunga National Park has been a recognized UNESCO-designated World Heritage Site since 1979
+Virunga National Park has been a recognized UNESCO-designated World Heritage Site since 1979.

 6. Marrakech, Morocco